Battle of Mursa Major: Rebellion of Magnentius

 In 350, the mismanagement of Constans had alienated his generals and civilian officials and Magnentius had himself proclaimed Augustus of the west, resulting in the murder of Constans.
 Magnentius quickly marched his army into Italy, appointing Fabius Titanius as praefectus urbi consolidating his influence over Rome.
 By the time Magnentius' army arrived at the Julian passes, Vetranio, Constans' lieutenant in Illyricum, had been declared Augustus by his troops.
 Magnentius initially attempted a political dialogue with Constantius and Vetranio, but the rebellion of Nepotianus in Rome changed his intentions from joining the Constantian dynasty to supplanting it.
 It was during this rebellion that Magnentius promoted his brother Decentius to Caesar.

 Constantius' reaction was limited.
 Already involved in a war with the Sasanian Empire, he was in no position to deal with Magnentius or Vetranio.
 Following Shapur's retreat from Nisibis, Constantius marched his army to Serdica meeting Vetranio with his army.
 Instead of a battle, both Constantius and Vetranio appeared before the latter's army, and Vetranio agreed to abdicate.
 Constantius then advanced west with his reinforced army to encounter Magnentius.

+On 28 September 351 AD, Magnentius marched his army of 36,000 - 80,000 troops down the Via Militaris and besieged Mursa.
+The siege was short-lived.
+When Constantius' army of 60,000 - 80,000 arrived, Magnentius was forced to retreat.
+Magnentius regrouped his army on the open plain north-west of Mursa, near the Drava River.

+Once his army was deployed, Constantius sent his praetorian prefect, Flavius Philippus, with a peace offer.
+However, his true purpose was to gather information concerning Magnentius's troop strength.

+Constantius retired to a church to pray, leaving his generals in charge of his army.

 The battle

-Magnentius marched an army of around 36,000 Gallic infantry, auxilia palatinae, Franks, and Saxons down the Via Militaris and besieged Mursa.
-His siege was short-lived as Constantius' army arrived and Magnentius was forced to retreat.
-Magnentius formed up his army on the open plain north-west of Mursa, near the Drava River.

-Once his army was deployed, Constantius sent his praetorian prefect, Flavius Philippus, with a peace offer.
+The battle unfolded on a wide, open plain close to the city.
+Constantius's army held an advantage in both light and heavy cavalry, as well as armored horse–archers.
+Using his cavalry to outflank and encircle Magnentius’s right wing, Constantius's army launched a crushing assault that, after fierce combat, secured his victory.
+Magnentius's army suffered 24,000-30,000 casualties, while Constantius's army lost 30,000 in the battle.

+Aftermath

 Constantius himself was not present at the battle; he heard of his army's victory from the bishop of Mursa while visiting the tomb of a Christian martyr.
 Whereupon, Constantius informed those of the Christian community that his victory was due to God's aid.

-Aftermath

 Following his victory at Mursa, Constantius chose not to pursue the fleeing Magnentius, instead spending the next ten months recruiting new troops and retaking towns still loyal to Magnentius.
 In the summer of 352, Constantius moved west into Italy, to find that Magnentius had chosen not to defend the peninsula.
 After waiting until September 352, he made Naeratius Cerealis praefectus urbi and moved his army to Milan for winter quarters.
-It would not be until the summer of 353 that Constantius would move his army further west to confront Magnentius at the Battle of Mons Seleucus.
+In the summer of 353 Constantius marched his army further west to confront Magnentius at the Battle of Mons Seleucus.